sbl/scmate.tmbundle/README.rst

 ====================================

-Work is based on http://github.com/rfwatson/supercollider-tmbundle by Rob W. This implementation uses pipes for communication instead of OSC messages.
+Work is based on Rob W's `supercollider-tmbundle`_.
+This implementation uses pipes for communication instead of OSC messages.
 This means you don't have to start the supercollider cocoa app to use the bundle and you don't have a ~300 character limit to send messages to SC.

 There is a short preview `on vimeo <http://vimeo.com/12853571>`__.